CatenaTools/catena-public-docs/engines/unity/entitlements.md

 catenaServerEntitlements.PrepareOffersForProvider("account-id", EntitlementProvider.Unspecified, "USD");
 ```

-4. Add the following code for when receiving the desired offers from the user
+4. Add the following code for receiving the desired offers from the user:

 ```c
 var catenaServerEntitlements = FindObjectOfType<CatenaServerEntitlementsManager>();